codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Dagger 2 should work out of box without ProGuard, but if you start seeing `library class dagger.producers.monitoring.internal.Monitors$1 extends or implements program class javax.inject.Provider`, make sure your Gradle configuration uses the `apt` declaration instead of `provided`.

+## Troubleshooting

+* If you are upgrading Dagger 2 versions (i.e. from v2.0 to v2.5), some of the generated code has changed.
+If you are incorporating Dagger code that was generated with older versions, you may see `MemberInjector` and `actual and former argument lists different in length` errors.
+Make sure to clean the entire project and verify that you have upgraded all versions to use the consistent version of Dagger 2.

 ## References

 * [Dagger 2 Github Page](http://google.github.io/dagger/)